John Archer (footballer, born 1941): Chesterfield

-Archer remained in the Fourth Division after putting pen to paper with Chesterfield, where he was also appointed club captain after being signed for a £1,000 fee in May 1969; manager Jimmy McGuigan could have signed him on a free transfer but decided to authorise the transfer fee so as to prevent other clubs from making Archer an offer.
+Archer remained in the Fourth Division after putting pen to paper with Chesterfield, where he was also appointed club captain after being signed for a £1,000 fee in May 1969; manager Jimmy McGuigan could have signed him on a free transfer but decided to authorise the transfer fee to prevent other clubs from making Archer an offer.
 After finishing just one place and two points above the re-election zone in 1968–69, the "Spireites" topped the division in 1969–70; Archer scored two goals direct from corners during the 1969–70 season.
-They then finished fifth in 1970–71, nine points short of a second successive promotion.
-He took over penalty taking duties from Kevin Randall in 1971.
+They then finished fifth in 1970–71, nine points short of a second-successive promotion.
+He took over penalty, taking duties from Kevin Randall in 1971.
 Archer retired after the club finished in mid-table in 1971–72.
 Fans nicknamed him Dan Archer after The Archers radio programme.
 He played a total of 129 games for Chesterfield, scoring 24 goals.